samilozkan/samilozkan.github.io/about.md

 ### Hi I'm Şamil 👋🏼

 I am a data engineer.
-I am skilled in data analysis, data engineering, build a ELT/ETL pipeline with data orchestiration tools like airflo, dbt etc.
+I am skilled in data analysis, data engineering, build a ELT/ETL pipeline with data orchestiration tools like Airflow, dbt etc.

 I have been fascinated by data impact, increasingly quantitative nature decision-making; I am dedicated to stay up to date with the newest technologies and analytic techniques that I mentioned before.